AlexTelon/FlexiCharge-Backend/backend-app/docs/ocpp/ocpp_docs.md

 ### Example: Remote Start Transaction
 (Starting a transaction is currently the same as starting a charging session)

+1. Connect to a charger using Websocket with the (Port 1337 Postman)

-1. Call StartTransaction through the API (in production this will be initiated by the GUI).
+2. Call StartTransaction through the API (Port 8080 Postman) (in production this will be initiated by the GUI).
 Make sure that the transaction has the same chargerId as the connected charger socket (use pgAdmin to check transactions table, might need to manually insert a chargerId into a specific transaction).
 `http://SERVER_IP_HERE:8080/transactions/start/TRANSACTION_ID_HERE`

-2. Go to to the connecter charger socket, and get uniqueID from message at index 1
+3. Go to to the connecter charger socket in Postman, get uniqueID from message at index 1

 ![](./images/image2.png)

-3. Send **Remote Start Transaction** response (with the uniqueID you got from the server)
+4. Send **Remote Start Transaction** response (with the uniqueID you got from the server)

 ![](./images/image3.png)

-4. Then immediately send **Start Transaction** request (still with the same uniqueID)
+5. Then immediately send **Start Transaction** request (still with the same uniqueID)

 ![](./images/image7.png)

-5. Check the confirmation from the server (the response from the API call should now also have come through.)
+6. Check the confirmation from the server (the response from the API call should now also have come through.)

 ![](./images/image1.png)